danaildichev/multi-tab-opener/README.md

   - Dismissable warning for low delay values
     - Also a button to automatically fix low delay values
 - Clear entries
+- At run time
+  - Ignores blank lines in URL entries
+  - Strips whitespace from URL entries

 ## To Do
 - Test Bed